 Sticky rice paper roll is a simple but delicious outstandingly food.
 To make this food, just wrap fermented shrimp paste, deep-fried pork fat, boiled quail egg and others in sticky rice paper.

-Ingredients for this roll are steamed fish cake made from Sardinella, boiled egg, pork skin, cucumber, herbs, and rice paper.
+Ingredients for Roll with rice paper and fish cake are steamed fish cake made from Sardinella, boiled egg, pork skin, cucumber, herbs, and rice paper.
 All of the ingredients are wrapped carefully and skillfully in rice paper into a cylinder.
 To eat, dip the roll in a special sauce made from fish sauce and peanuts.
 The perfect mix of chewy and sweet-tasty fish cake, sticky rice paper, juicy cucumber, aromatic herbs, buttery egg yolk, tender egg white, salty fish sauce and buttery peanuts attracts most of the people.

-The soul of the food is Fermented shrimp paste (Mắm ruốc, Mam ruoc) which has typical smell and taste.
+The soul of Grilled girdle cake roll dipped in fermented shrimp paste is Fermented shrimp paste (Mắm ruốc, Mam ruoc) which has typical smell and taste.
 Fermented shrimp paste is prepared before serving.
 Some lime juice is added when eating to make the paste less salty and more flavorful.
 Grilled girdle cake includes sesame so that it is very smelling.
 The cake is crispy and melts in your mouth after eating.
 It creates a funny sound when you eat it.

 Diner just peels the egg, break a piece of Grilled girdle cake, uses the rice paper to wrap Grilled girdle cake (Bánh tráng nướng), boiled egg, vegetables and herbs (cucumber, green mango, Vietnamese mint, etc.), dip in Mam ruoc and tuck in.